alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 The third viewpoint is more technical: adding a detector causes an effect called _decoherence_.
-This explanation is quite deep and will be studied in a separate article.
+This phenomenon is quite deep and will be studied in a separate article.

 ### 🎲 Playing Dice